-This project qualifies as a "project" under State CEQA Guidelines (CEQA Section21065).
-The CPUC is the designated state lead agency for review of this project under CEQA.
-This subsequent IS/MND prepared for the project may be used, depending on the need for discretionary permits, by other agencies or governmental entities, including, but not limited to, the following:
+Because the projects are located in California, it is subject to the requirements of the CEQA.
+The CPUC is the designated state lead agency for review of these projects under CEQA.
+This subsequent IS/MND prepared for the projects may be used, depending on the need for discretionary permits, by other agencies or governmental entities, including, but not limited to, the following:

-- # air pollution control and air quality management districts; - # California Department of Fish and Game; - # California Department of Transportation; - # state regional water quality control boards; - # California State Water Resources Control Board; and - # local counties, cities, and special districts.
+- # air pollution control and air quality management districts;

+- # California Coastal Commission;

+- # California Department of Fish and Game;

+- # California Department of Transportation;

+- # state regional water quality control boards;

+- # California State Lands Commission;

+- # California State Reclamation Board;

+- # California State Water Resources Control Board; and

+- # local counties, cities, and special districts.